-Tennis Scores and Matchups
+Tennis Scores & Matchups

 The game spread is another popular option for tennis betting, which works similarly to the point spread in football or basketball, involving the total amount of games won by each player in a match.
-For example, bettors can place a game spread bet of +2.5 on Isner in a match against Djokovic.
-This means Isner would need to win two or fewer games than Djokovic during the match.
+For example, bettors can place a game spread bet of +2.5 on Isner in a match against Djokovic, meaning Isner would need to win two or fewer games than Djokovic during the match.
 Alternatively, bettors can place a -2.5 wager on Djokovic, meaning he would have to win at least three more games than Isner.
 There are also other betting options available in tennis, such as set spread and set total, as well as popular props like odd/even games, tie-breaks, and alternate lines.